MicrosoftDocs/win32/desktop-src/SecCrypto/specifying-the-algorithms.md

 ---
-Description: 'After a master key is created or imported, both RSA/Schannel and Diffie-Hellman/Schannel inform the CSP of the type of bulk encryption keys and MAC keys that will be derived from the master key.' ms.assetid: 'd0976a7e-3c8e-4bbe-80e1-568a27ab81c6'
+Description: After a master key is created or imported, both RSA/Schannel and Diffie-Hellman/Schannel inform the CSP of the type of bulk encryption keys and MAC keys that will be derived from the master key. ms.assetid: d0976a7e-3c8e-4bbe-80e1-568a27ab81c6
-title: Specifying the Algorithms
+title: Specifying the Algorithms ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Specifying the Algorithms